Remember remember ... to look out for your dog!

 There are several things we can do and measures we can put in place before the night itself to help your four legged friend out.

 First of all walk your dog during the day to prevent having to take them out whilst it's dark.
-This will hopefully mean you don't encounter any fireworks whilst your out on your walk meaning your dog can have the same awesome experience that they always do!
+This will hopefully mean you don't encounter any fireworks whilst you're out on your walk meaning your dog can have the same awesome experience that they always do!

 Close the curtains!
 I'd recommend to do this long before the fireworks begin therefore you're not rushing round when you hear those early ones!
 Trust me, if you can hear it then guess what so can your dog!